google/fonts/ProjectChecklist.md

 ### Mac

-- [ ] Homebrew is a package manager for installing unix tools. http://brew.sh
+- [ ] Homebrew is a package manager for installing unix tools, such as FontForge. http://brew.sh
 ```sh
 brew install fontforge;
 ```

 - [ ] pip is a package manager for installing python tools. https://pip.pypa.io
 ```
 pip install pyfontaine;
 pip install fontbakery;